ecfeed/ecfeed.python/tutorial.md

 		print('method(' + str(arg1) + ', ' + str(arg2) + ', ' + str(arg3) + ')')
 ```

 ## TestProvider class API

-The ecfeed python module provides connectivity with the ecFeed online test generation service using the class TestProvider.
-The class needs a keystore generated at ecfeed.com page to authenticate and identify the user at the gen service.
+The ecFeed Python module provides connectivity with the ecFeed online test generation service using the class TestProvider.
+The class needs a keystore generated at ecfeed.com page to authenticate and identify the user at the generator service.

 ### Constructor

 _TestProvider_ constructor takes 4 optional arguments:

-_genserver_- The url to the ecfeed generator service.
+_genserver_ - The url to the ecfeed generator service.
 By default it is _gen,ecfeed.com_ and this should be fine with most cases.
 _keystore_path_ - The path to a keystore downloaded from ecfeed.com (the Settings->Security page).
-The keystore contains user's certificate that is used to identify and authenticate the user at the generator service.
-Also, it contains generator's public key to validate the generator.
-By default the constructor looks for the keystore in `~/.ecfeed/security.p12`, except for Windows, where the default path is `$HOME/ecfeed/security.p12`
+The keystore contains the user's certificate that is used to identify and authenticate the user at the generator service.
+Also, it contains the generator's public key to validate the generator.
+By default the constructor looks for the keystore in `~/.ecfeed/security.p12`, except for Windows, where the default path is `$HOME/ecfeed/security.p12`.
 _password_ - Keystore password.
 The default value is 'changeit' and this is the password used to encrypt the keystore downloaded from ecfeed.com, so if it wasn't changed, the default value should be fine.
 _model_ - The model id.
 The model id is a 20 digit number (grouped by 4) that can be found in the _My projects_ page at ecfeed.com under each model.
 It is also in an url of the model editor page opened on a model.
 By default it is `None`.